How to create a horizontal list using HTML and CSS

 css horizontal list

-Using flex-box to make a horizontal list
+Using flex-box to align list items horizontally

 To align the list horizontally using flex-box we just have to set the parent element as display: flex .